Skip to main content

 WHAT DOES IT MEAN TO BE GIFTED AND TALENTED?

-According to the State of Texas, a gifted and talented student means a child or youth who performs at or shows the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience, or environment and who:
+According to the State of Texas, a gifted and talented student is a child or who performs at or shows the potential for performing at a remarkably high level of accomplishment when compared to others of the same age, experience, or environment and who:

 (1) exhibits high performance capability in an intellectual, creative, or artistic area;